Military Science Program (ROTC)

 MLS 210 Basic Camp 3 Credits

-Offered: summer.
+Offered: every summer.

 MLS 211 Leadership Laboratory 0 Credits

 Students are given opportunities to lead their peers in hands-on training in basic military skills such as land navigation, rifle marksmanship, tactics, drill and ceremony, first aid training and survival swimming.
+All students will be required to provide medical documentation that states they are fit to participate in a normal college physical education course.
 Lab is conducted on Thursday from 3:00-5:00 pm every week.

 MLS 212 Leadership Laboratory 0 Credits

 Students are given opportunities to lead their peers in hands-on training in basic military skills such as land navigation, rifle marksmanship, tactics, drill and ceremony, first aid training and survival swimming.
+All students will be required to provide medical documentation that states they are fit to participate in a normal college physical education course.
 Lab is conducted on Thursday from 3:00-5:00 pm every week.

 MLS 299 Independent Study 3 Credits